Capsicum chinense: Distribution

-C. chinense origin is not an easy matter to settle.
+The origin of C. chinense is not an easy matter to settle.
 However, several reports by McLeod, Pickersgill, and Eshbaugh put its center of origin in the tropical northern Amazon, ranging from Southern Brazil to Bolivia (Eshbaugh, W.H.1993.
-History and Exploitation of a serendipetous new crop discovery. p.
+History and Exploitation of a serendipitous new crop discovery. p.
 132-139.
 In: J. Janick and J.E.
 Simon (eds), New Crops.
 Wiley, New York).
 Later on, it migrated to the Caribbean basin and Cuba originating the term Habanero, meaning from Habana (Havana, Cuba), where several peppers of this species were exported out from this port.
 (Despite the name, habaneros and other spicy-hot ingredients are rarely ever used in traditional Cuban cooking.)

 In warm climates such as these, it is a perennial and can last for several years, but in cooler climates, C. chinense does not usually survive the winter.
 It will readily germinate from the previous year's seed in the following growing season, however.